Yvonnexx/foodtruck/README.md

 http://yvonnexiao.kd.io:5000/

-Have hosted the app on koding, but it will ask you click on the link again to redirect to the app url.
-It’s an default setting for kidding.
+Have hosted the app on koding, but it will ask you to click on the link on the page to redirect to the app url.
+It’s an default setting for kidding and I cannot change that.

 *Link to the Hosted repository: https://github.com/Yvonnexx/uber-code-challenge